 - confidentiality, including the management of online communication and payment arrangements

 You can send these as an email attachment and explore different ways of gaining your clients’ consent either in writing or verbally.
-(Always keep a dated record of any verbal agreement you make. )
+(Always keep a dated record of any verbal agreement you make.)

-Initially you're likely to be moving work online with clients you already know.
+Initially you're likely to be moving work online or by phone with clients you already know.
 This may raise additional factors that complicate the risk assessments you've already made, and you'll need to review this on a client-by-client basis with your supervisor.
 Try not to be over-anxious and trust your existing skills and knowledge, but also listen to your instincts and seek advice if you have concerns.

 It will be important to check how your clients are experiencing the transition and what issues are affecting them which may not be immediately obvious, for example other people or family members in the house, feelings of psychological distance.

 We're all working together to try to provide the best service we can for our clients.
 Your supervisor knows you and your clients and it's important to continue to use this supervision as your first source of advice and support, if you can.
-Most supervisors are familiar with talking to their supervisees on the phone, even if they've not worked online.

 The Association for Counselling and Therapy Online (ACTO) has a directory of supervisors trained in online supervision.
 However, their numbers are limited and other supervisors can fulfil this role.
 Check their individual experience and training with them.

 How do I deal with payments?
 My clients usually pay me in the session.